A Review of A Step from Heaven

 I rate this story four out of five stars.
 Though I was often rendered speechless by the beautiful writing, Young’s views on the abuse she received were not nuanced enough.
 As a reader, I expected a more complex vision in response to the complicated issues brought up.
 Yet, more often than not, I was so caught up in the story and the author’s sparse prose that everything else floated away.

-Valerie Zhang is sixteen and in the eleventh grade.
+Valerie Zhang is 16 and in the 11th grade.
 Her interests include writing anything and everything, reading contemporary fiction, and solving seemingly impossible math problems.
 She aspires to be an autodidact, or at least seem like one.